wayword-io/wayword-js/README.md

 ## Regular Expressions

-1. Detecting if a string is a wayword:
+1. Detecting if a string is a wayword (correct format):

 ```javascript
 let input_string = "one-two-three";